anoma/namada-whitepaper/namadapaper.md

     - \fancyfoot[CO,CE]{}
     - \fancyfoot[LE,RO]{\thepage}
 ---
+# Clearing up the confusion
+## Anoma or Namada?
+**Anoma** is an ecosystem architecture that facilitates the operation of networked *fractal instances*.
+An example of a fractal instance is a sovereign blockchain that incorporates the Anoma consensus and execution model is **Namada**.
 # Background and motivations

 Transparency and privacy are two ends of a double edged sword.
 Transparency enables trust by enforcing easily-verifiable honesty, but fundamentally limits expressiveness.
 Any activity that cannot be publicised globally and permanently becomes inevitably supressed.
 Granted, for a subset of activity, this suppression may come as a feature, rather than a bug, as it forces illegal and malicious off the system.
 On the other hand, an arguably large subset is caught in the crossfire, ranging from medical records and political opinions to everyday transactions.
 As soon as there exists **one** party from which information must be withheld (on a global scale), a fully transparent model becomes unviable.
 We present Namada, an open-source, privacy-focused, blockchain that provides in-built optional privacy for users.
 Namada inherits the properties of a transparent system in being verifiable, trustless and censorship-resistant at a global scale, without sacrificing expressiveness by guaranteeing privacy by default.
 In this paper, we first outline the features of Namada.
 We then outline the stack and architecture in more detail, including high-leveled explanations for the cryptography involved.
 We conclude with the future roadmap and how we envisage Namada evolving.

 ## The importance of privacy in today's economy
-As computational power and data storage improves, the world realises that there is a large amount of valuable information we, as people, emit.
-This information has a lot of different use cases.
-It can be used to predict and protect us from pandemics, to learn about our biases, help direct more relevant ads, and more.
+As computational power and data storage improves, the world realises that there is a large amount of valuable information that we, whether we would like to or not, emit.
+This information has many use cases.
+On one hand, the information can be used to predict and protect us from pandemics, to learn about our biases, and help direct more relevant ads.
 But as we have learnt, it can also be used in order to influence our political decisions, collect and distribute our healthcare data without our consent, and help direct more relevant ads.
 Our transactions in particular, are being monitored increasingly.
 We do not believe that this is necessarily a bad thing.
 However, we do believe that we, as people, should have the discretion of who is able to collect and monitor the information we emit (and what information we emit).
 This is the primary motivation for Namada.
 [//]: # (TODO: CITE CITE CITE)

 ## Privacy as a public good